J-Zeitler/mapbox-textures/README.md

 # mapbox-textures
-Three js modules for loading tiled textures from mapbox
+Three js modules for loading tiled textures from Mapbox and (Bing's) Virtual Earth.